JSsixtyfour/smashremix/readme.md

 #### Toggle Name: Air Dodging

 ### Jab Locking
-- If enabled, you can jab-lock your opponents
+- If enabled, you can jab-lock your opponents.

 #### Toggle Name: Jab Locking